ShrishtiHore/Deep-Dream-using-Tensorflow/README.md

 **Dataset:** Google

-**Keywords:** Deep learning, Computer vision, Neural Networks, Image Enhancer
+**Keywords:** Deep learning, Computer vision, Neural Networks, Image Processing

 **Step 1:** Import all required Libraries and Modules.
 Download and Extract the data as well.